 Capterra is the home to reliable software reviews, all 700,000 of them.
 The website allows you to compare features, deployment, users and product rating of all EHS vendors.

-Software Advice is like Capterra and the same company runs both of them, Gartner.
+Software Advice is like Capterra and is actually run by the same company, Gartner Digital Networks.

 However, there is a different selection of vendors on each site, so it might be worth checking out their EHS category.

 Comparison websites are a good place to start, but the most reliable information you’ll get is from the vendor.
-So, create a list of systems that could fit your requirements and contact the vendors for a conversation.
+So, create a longlist and contact the vendors for a conversation.

-Alternatively, another option is to involve an EHS consultant who can guide you through the process.
+Alternatively, another option is to involve an EHS consultant.

 Failing to prepare is preparing to fail